aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-design/powerpoint-fonts/custom-font/_index.md

 loadOptions.getDocumentLevelFontSources().setFontFolders(new String[] { "assets/fonts", "global/fonts" });
 loadOptions.getDocumentLevelFontSources().setMemoryFonts(new byte[][] { memoryFont1, memoryFont2 });

-Presentation pres = new Presentation("MyPresentation.pptx", loadOptions);
+$pres = new Java("com.aspose.slides.Presentation", "MyPresentation.pptx", loadOptions);
 try {
     //work with the presentation
     //CustomFont1, CustomFont2 as well as fonts from assets\fonts & global\fonts folders and their subfolders are available to the presentation